naphatkrit/TigerHost/docs/getting_started/config_vars.rst

 .. _config_vars:

 ==================
-Config Vars
+Configuration Variables
 ==================

-Config vars are used to store app-specific information that you do not necessarily want to check into the repository, such as server secrets and database URL.
-Config vars are exposed to apps as environmental variables.
+Configuration variables are used to store app-specific information that you do not necessarily want to check into the repository, such as server secrets and database URL.
+Configuration variables are exposed to apps as environmental variables.

 Setting Config Vars
 ====================